Blooym/xlm/README.md

 ### Passing extra arguments or environment variables on startup (Advanced & Optional)

-> [!NOTE]
-> This is not available when using an auto-installer.
-Please manually run the XLM binary to pass extra options.

-When installing the compatibility tool you have the option to pass extra launch arguments via the `--extra-launch-args` flag and to pass extra environment variables via the `--extra-env-vars` flag.
-This will allow you to, for example, override the version of XIVLauncher you're using.
+When using the compatibility tool you have the option to pass extra launch arguments in two ways.

+1. (For Users): You can add any available launch-command flag via Steam's "Launch Options" settings.
+You shouldn't need to do this by default, however it may be necessary if you would like to use a fork of XIVLauncher or for debugging and troubleshooting purposes.

+2. (For Developers): You can set `--extra-launch-args` & `--extra-env-vars` during the `install-steam-tool` command.
+These values will be passed to the launch command every time XLM is ran and will ensure users use these additional arguments by default without additional steps.
+This will allow you to override key behaviours of XLM (such as permanently using a fallback secrets provider).
+This is also the only way to set extra environment variables.

 More information on launch flags can be found by running `xlm launch --help` or [viewing the code (advanced)](https://github.com/Blooym/xlm/blob/01150849865eb436bbb9477be17c40752488f463/src/commands/launch.rs#L29).

 #### Using a fork of XIVLauncher